Skip Ribbon Commands

 For all external assessments, except for General Mathematics Examination 1 and the Music Composition and Music Inquiry externally assessed tasks, an anomalous grade check is undertaken before issuing final results.
 Indicative grades provided by the school, if they are statistically reliable, are used to identify student assessments with anomalous grades.
 The relevant chief assessor’s panel reconsiders these students’ assessments.

-• school’s indicative grade
+• the school’s indicative grade

-• student’s GAT component scores
+• the student’s GAT component scores

 In each case, the differences must be statistically significant.

-In the interests of students, teachers should be as accurate as possible in estimating an indicative grade.
+In the students’ interests, teachers should be as accurate as possible when estimating an indicative grade.
 If the teacher is accurate (that is, they allocate indicative grades with a similar order and spread to external assessment performance of their students), any possible anomalous marking will be detected, and the assessment referred to the chief assessor for checking.
 If the teacher allocates indicative grades that are different in order and spread to the external assessment performance of their students, some anomalous assessments might not be detected.
 If the teacher consistently under or over assesses indicative grades for all students, anomalous performance from the pattern given by the school can still be detected.
 Therefore, a school need not be overly concerned about submitting indicative grades with exactly the correct level within the constraints of the grade structure.
 However, teachers should try to order and spread students’ grades as accurately as possible.

-Externally assessed tasks
+Process for externally assessed tasks

 For more detailed information about the Music Composition, Music Inquiry or Extended Investigation externally assessed task, refer to the relevant study pages on the VCAA website.